Nurse Licensure Compact

 • Makes practicing across state borders more affordable and convenient for nurses.

-• Eliminates expenses for healthcare organizations that expedite multiple licenses.
+• Eliminates expenses for healthcare organizations that expedite multiple nursing licenses.

 • Allows nurses to provide telehealth services across the country.